can3p/cl-journal/docs/index.md

 To write a new blog post create a new markdown file in the folder with header and actual post text separated be multiple newlines.
-When ready fire `cl-journal sync` to get post published.
+When ready fire `cl-journal push` to get post published.

 Here is an example of the post: